Catherine Cobb

 Catherine "Casty" Cobb (née Cockerell; 28 March 1903 – 17 September 1995) was a British jeweller and silversmith, she was from an established Art and Crafts family.

-Biography
+Early life, education and marriage

-Cobb was the daughter of bookbinder Douglas Cockerell; her uncle Sydney was director of the Fitzwilliam Museum in Cambridge and knew both William Morris and John Ruskin.
-Her mother Florence Arundel was a jewelry maker who inspired her to work with metal.
-Nicknamed "Casty" by her classmates at the Central School, Cobb learned jewelry and silversmithing during the 1920s.
+Catharine Cockerell was born on 28 March 1903 to Florence Arundel and Douglas Cockerell.
+Her father was a bookbinder and her mother was a jewelry maker who inspired her to work with metal.
+Her patermal uncle Sydney was director of the Fitzwilliam Museum in Cambridge and knew both William Morris and John Ruskin.
+Nicknamed "Casty" by her classmates at the Central School, Cockerell learned jewelry and silversmithing during the 1920s.
 She became friends with Joyce Clissold, a textile printer, and later took over a space in the Footprints textile workshop which Clissold took over from its founders.